 The UK Online Safety Act's Global Implications

-The UK's Online Safety Act is having a significant impact on upcoming games by restricting certain features.
-This isn't just a concern for UK residents; it has global implications, affecting gamers and developers worldwide.
+The UK's Online Safety Act 2023 is reshaping upcoming games by restricting certain features — and this isn't just a concern for UK residents.
+It has global implications, affecting gamers and developers worldwide.
 The law pushes development teams to make foundational decisions, often leading to the elimination of features that could otherwise enrich gaming experiences.

 Why It Matters Globally